shivabioinformatics/metagenomic-pipeline/README.md

 ___

-Here as you can see in the figure about we see all the genes associated with light such as **Photosynthesis** which is shows as **PsaA_PsaB** , ***Photo_RC** (photo reaction center which is responsible for the initial electron transfer reactions triggered by light absorption), **PSII** is responsible for the initial step of oxygenic photosynthesis, splitting water molecules to generate electrons, protons, and oxygen gas.
-All of these genes are all have big dots plots which suggests alot of activities being carried out by these microbes across various habitats (hypolith versus biocrust).
-In this context, hypolith envionement refers to communites under rocks especially quartz rocks and biocrust refers to microbial communites exposed to the sun directly on the surface layers of Mojave.
+Here as you can see in the figure about we see all the genes associated with light such as **Photosynthesis** which is shows as **PsaA_PsaB**, ***Photo_RC** (photo reaction center which is responsible for the initial electron transfer reactions triggered by light absorption), **PSII** is responsible for the initial step of oxygenic photosynthesis, splitting water molecules to generate electrons, protons, and oxygen gas.
+All of these genes have big dot plots, which suggests many activities being carried out by these microbes across various habitats (hypolith versus biocrust).
+In this context, hypolith environment refers to communities under rocks, especially quartz rocks, and biocrust refers to microbial communities exposed to the sun directly on the surface layers of Mojave.
 ___

-This piPeline is not finished yet, the analysis will continue and this pipeline is being updated currently.
+This pipeline is not finished yet; the analysis will continue, and this pipeline is currently being updated.